 October 19, 2019, 10am – 3pm, Myrick Park

 Enchanted Forest, presented by Mayo Clinic Health System – Franciscan Healthcare, is a non-scary, trick-or-treat hike through Myrick Park, where your child can dress up in their Halloween costume and meet friendly characters as they collect candy and other goodies along the way.
-New in 2018: Enchanted Forest will be a Teal Pumpkin event (see details below).
+Continuing from 2018: Enchanted Forest will be a Teal Pumpkin event (see details below).